-Amateur detective Father Ignatius Brown defies his Bishop and decides to transport to Rome a holy relic from his church - a cross that once belonged to St. Augustin - rather than allow the more elaborate plans to proceed.
-On the channel crossing he becomes suspicious of a fellow traveler, a Mr Dobson, whom Brown quickly determines is not the automobile salesman he claims to be.
-He does befriend another priest whom he takes into his confidence but soon realizes that his suspicions should have been reversed.
-The fake priest is in fact Gustave Flambeau a professional art thief and an expert at disguise.
+Amateur detective Father Ignatius Brown defies his Bishop and decides to transport to Rome a holy relic from his church, a cross that once belonged to St. Augustin, rather than allow the more elaborate plans to proceed.
+On the channel crossing, he becomes suspicious of a fellow traveller, a Mr. Dobson, who Brown quickly determines is not the automobile salesman he claims to be.
+He does befriend another priest who he takes into his confidence, but soon realizes that his suspicions should have been reversed.
+The fake priest is in fact Gustave Flambeau, a professional art thief and an expert at disguise.
 After he gets away with the cross, Brown refuses to work with the police, insisting that he wants to save the man's soul, not put him in prison.
-With the assistance of his friend Lady Warren, Father Brown sets a trap for Flambeau but Brown realizes that his work is only just beginning.
-Written by
+With the assistance of his friend Lady Warren, Father Brown sets a trap for Flambeau, but Brown realizes that his work is only just beginning.

 An open and shut case of Guinness!
 Up to his EARS in chaos...Up to his NECK in laughs

 Did You Know?

 Sir Alec Guinness

 was spotted in costume while walking home through the French countryside.
 A young boy ran up to him, yelling "Mon père!
 Mon père!" ("My father!
 My father!")
 Guinness did not speak French, so he could not correct his mistake, but was touched that the boy apparently immediately bonded to him on the assumption that he was a priest.
 Soon after this movie was released, Guinness converted to Catholicism.
 See more

 In the stained-glass window behind the (catholic) bishop, there is a portrait of Henry VIII (second from left).
 Given that Henry was the first king to oppose the pope and separate the Church of England from the catholic church, his face would never be tolerated in this place.
 See more

 You should have been a salesman father!

 In a way, I am.